Irhutchi/home-temperature-mapping/README.md

   3. Open the Boards Manager.
 Go to Tools > Board > Boards Manager…
   4. Search for ESP8266 and press install button for the “ESP8266 by ESP8266 Community“.
   5. That’s it.
 It should be installed after a few seconds.
-* How/where to download your program
-* Any modifications needed to be made to files/folders

 ### Uploading a Sketch to the ESP-01
 The following table shows the connections you need to make between the ESP8266 and the USB to TTL programmer.